c4urself/bump2version/README.md

 ## NOTE

-This is an interim fork of the excellent project that can be found here: https://github.com/peritus/bumpversion Unfortunately it seems like development has been stuck for some time and no activity has been seen from the author, to that end this project is a drop-in replacement that merges in some of the more important fixes.
+This is an interim fork of the excellent project that can be found here: https://github.com/peritus/bumpversion

+Unfortunately it seems like development has been stuck for some time and no activity has been seen from the author, to that end this project is a drop-in replacement that merges in some of the more important fixes.

-Hopefully we can merged back into the original bumpversion and carry on development there.
+Hopefully we can merge back into the original bumpversion and carry on development there.

 ## Overview